Smart Home Guide

 smart speakersamazon echogoogle nestapple homepodvoice assistantssmart home audio

 Choosing a smart speaker used to be simple: pick an ecosystem and go.
 But in 2026, the lines have blurred.
-Amazon's Echo lineup sounds better than ever, Google's Nest speakers have gotten eerily smart, and Apple's HomePod mini punches way above its price.
+Amazon's Echo lineup sounds better than ever.
+Google's Nest speakers have gotten eerily smart.
+And Apple's HomePod mini punches way above its price.
 So which one actually deserves a spot in your home?

 We've tested all three ecosystems across kitchens, bedrooms, living rooms, and home offices.
 Here's what we found.